SiteMorph/protostore/README.md

 * Only supports protobuf 2.4.1 style syntax.
 * Only supports iteration of values, no aggregation functions.
 * No roll back on build error.
+* Specific drivers weren't adapted to use a vector adaptor to allow different drivers to use internal features for locking as there is still no general distributed locking solution assumed.
+* The clock vector solution doesn't include create version as would be included in protocols like chubby to avoid accidental allocation of locks as it is currently assumed that the allocation of UUID to a random value will be sufficient to avoid duplication of implied lock ownership.

 Usage
 -----